artsy/hokusai/README.md

 3) [Docker Compose](https://docs.docker.com/compose/)

 If you installed Docker for Mac, `docker-compose` is also installed.
-Otherwise install with: `(sudo) pip install docker-compose`.
+Otherwise install with: `pip install docker-compose`.

 4) [Git](https://git-scm.com/)

 ## Setup

-1) Install Hokusai via pip with `(sudo) pip install hokusai` and `hokusai` will be installed on your `PATH`.
+1) Install Hokusai via pip with `pip install hokusai` and `hokusai` will be installed on your `PATH`.

-Note: If installing via pip fails due to pip failing to upgrade your system Python packages, try running `(sudo) pip install hokusai --ignore-installed`.
+Note: If installing via pip fails due to pip failing to upgrade your system Python packages, try running `pip install hokusai --ignore-installed`.

 Alternatively, you can workaround a pure Python installation and install a binary for OSX by simply downloading it from https://artsy-provisioning-public.s3.amazonaws.com/hokusai and adding it to your `$PATH`, i.e.